-Browse all cryptocurrencies using Scrypt-N with live prices, market cap, and trading volume.
+Explore all 7 cryptocurrencies using Scrypt-N. Track live prices, market capitalization, and 24-hour trading volume.

 Scrypt-N (also known as Scrypt-Adaptive-N or Scrypt-Jane) is an evolution of the original Scrypt hashing algorithm that introduces an automatically increasing memory requirement over time.
 While standard Scrypt uses a fixed memory parameter (N), Scrypt-N implements a schedule where the N parameter doubles at predetermined block heights or time intervals.
 This means the algorithm progressively demands more RAM for mining as the blockchain ages, starting from a manageable memory footprint and scaling upward according to a pre-programmed schedule embedded in the protocol rules.